golololologol/LLM_info_lookup/README.md

 ## Features

-- Retrieves and displays model vocab information including special tokens
+- Retrieves and displays model vocab information including special tokens.
-- Pulls max context size from the model config.
+- Pulls number of layers, hidden size and more from the model's config.
 - Shows vocabulary family for a range of known tokenizer SHA signatures.
 - Provides functionality to use local cache for faster access.
 - Customizable model retrieval using branches.